 Get a book in two minutes or less

 I timed myself to see how long it takes for me to download books to my eReader.
 I can quickly search titles on the bookstore or on Bookshare, click a few buttons, and then have whatever book I want in my hand.
 This is incredibly helpful for when teachers decide to do surprise reading assignments, and I don’t have to scramble to find the book.

 Large print books can get expensive very quickly, because of the additional resources needed. eBooks tend to be less expensive- I have found them to be at least 50% cheaper than their physical counterparts.
 There are also frequently sales and opportunities to get books for free.
 Having an eReader for low vision can save lots of money!

 Can use library resources

 Every piece of technology I have ever owned has been dropped before.
-I would estimate some of my devices have been dropped very frequently, especially the ones I use every day like my phone.
+I would estimate some of my devices have been dropped very frequently, especially my phone.
 I have found my eReaders withstand these drops extremely well, and thankfully none of my eReaders have been damaged.

 Integration with accessibility features

 Almost every eReader I have encountered since 2012 has supported large print for all books, as well as changing the font style for increased legibility.
 There are also many devices that support screen readers and audiobooks- some systems even let the user read along in the book while the audio plays.

 I love my eReader for low vision, and consider it one of my most amazing inventions for people who have print disabilities.
 It’s amazing to see how such a simple device can change the world of a student who previously couldn’t read standard print materials.